dbaelz/Konclik/README.md

     * `options`: Options are optional and could be switch or value parameters
   * The `action` consists of the logic to execute for the command

-For a working example see the CLI application in [Example.kt](https://github.com/dbaelz/Konclik/blob/master/native/src/example/kotlin/Example.kt).
+For a working example see the CLI application in the example submodule: [Example.kt](https://github.com/dbaelz/Konclik/blob/master/example/src/main/kotlin/Example.kt)